TheTask/Game-of-Life-GIF/README.md

 ![alt text](https://media.giphy.com/media/kKKHCM0FNngYwqzP9W/giphy.gif)

-Any additional questions direct to the MyCourses forum or Reddit.
+Any additional questions should be directed to the MyCourses forum or Reddit.
 Have fun and happy coding!